 Is Might Right?

-Matthew Sweet explores the intellectual history of the idea that might is right, from Plato to Carl Schmitt, with Margaret MacMillan, Angie Hobbs, Hugo Drochon.
+Matthew Sweet explores the history of an idea that has shaped political philosophy, from Plato to Carl Schmitt, with Margaret MacMillan, Angie Hobbs, Hugo Drochon and Lea Ypi

 Producer: Luke Mulhall